 Limitations: This MOU sets out the Parties’ intentions and objectives and does not apply to any person outside Sites JPA and Reclamation.
 This MOU is not intended to and does not create, any right, benefit, or trust responsibility, substantive or procedural, enforceable at law or equity, by anyone against the United States, its agencies, its officers, or any person.

-Notices: Notices between the signatories and copies of correspondence shall be sent to the Reclamation and SITES JPA points of contact below:
+Notices: Notices between the signatories and copies of correspondence shall be sent to the Reclamation and Sites JPA points of contact below:

 Executive Director Regional Director